ocaml/ocaml.org/data/tutorials/language/0it_06_imperative.md

 A module called `Array` is defined; it shadows and includes the [`Stdlib.Array`](/api/Array.html) module.
 See the [Module Inclusion](docs/modules#module-inclusion) part of the [Modules](docs/modules) tutorial for details about this pattern.

-To understand why this code is bad, figure out that `Analytics.`collect` is a function that makes a network connection to transmit data to a remote server.
+To understand why this code is bad, figure out that `Analytics.collect` is a function that makes a network connection to transmit data to a remote server.

 Now, the newly defined `Array` module contains a `copy` function that has a potentially unexpected side effect, but only if the array to copy has a million cells or above.